 Erie college nurse says she loves her job

-Bridgette May worked as a important care nurse in a health center for 3 years.
-But the night time and weekend shifts took a toll.
-She felt like a zombie in the course of the day.
+Bridgette May was an important care nurse in a health center for three years.
+But the nighttime and weekend shifts took a toll.
+She felt like a zombie in the day.

 Erie college nurse says she loves her job 1

-May, a unmarried discern, determined to interchange to a job that might allow her to spend extra time along with her children.
+May, an unmarried discern, is is determined to interchange to a job that might allow her to spend extra time with her children.

 She became a licensed school nurse — a circulate that required her to complete coursework and tackle extra scholar loans.
-And after five years as a college nurse, she nevertheless struggles to pay the bills.
-Her revenue inside the Erie City School District is underneath $45,000 a year.
+And after five years as a college nurse, she struggles to pay the bills.
+Her revenue inside the Erie City School District is below $45,000 annually.

 She changed into one in all about 40 educators who traveled to the state Capitol on Tuesday to push for a boom in minimum salaries for educators throughout the nation.